-Intrepid Travel is the largest carbon neutral travel company in the world.
-Our 27 offices around the world are carbon neutral and we offset our carbon emissions from over 1400 trips.
-The main sources of carbon emissions from our tours include transport, accommodation and waste.
-We became carbon neutral in 2010 and have offset more than 250,000 tonnes of CO2 emissions since.
+Intrepid Travel is proud to be a carbon neutral travel company.
+Our 27 offices around the world are carbon neutral, and we offset the emissions from over 1,400 trips – caused mainly by transport, accommodation and waste.
+Intrepid became carbon neutral in 2010; since then we’ve offset more than 250,000 tonnes of CO2 emissions.

 How we offset

 Climate change is the term commonly used when talking about global warming.
 The Earth is like a giant greenhouse, but instead of glass panes trapping the heat, it has gases such as methane and carbon dioxide.
 As the sun's rays shine on the Earth, this blanket of gases (Earth's atmosphere) traps in some of the heat and keeps the planet at a relatively constant temperature.
 Without it the Earth would either get too hot or too cold.

 When greenhouse gases are released into the atmosphere by human activity – such as burning fossil fuels and clearing land – it's as if we’re adding extra ‘glass layers’ to the greenhouse, ultimately raising the temperature inside.
 If we don't reduce greenhouse gas emissions, there's a risk that the Earth will heat to a level that could seriously affect life on our planet.
 For more information on climate change, visit the Australian Conservation Foundation's website.
 For the latest scientific observations of climate change, visit the Intergovernmental Panel on Climate Change's website.